atonybnguyen/EC440Pintos-OSNAP/src/p3/b/DESIGNDOC.md

 >> B1: Copy here the declaration of each new or changed `struct' or
 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.
+> struct spt_entry (page.h)
+> we added PAGE_MMAP to the page_type enum to distinguish memory mapped files
+> the struct tracks the file, file_offset, read_bytes, and mapid for the mapping

 ---- ALGORITHMS ----

 >> B2: Describe how memory mapped files integrate into your virtual
 >> memory subsystem.
 Explain how the page fault and eviction
 >> processes differ between swap pages and other pages.
+> our memory mapped files are lazily loaded, sys_mmap initializes the entries into the spt with the type PAGE_MMAP
+> but doesn't load the data.
+When a page fault occurs, spt_load_page identifies the page map type and reads the data
+> directly from the backing file into a frame.
+Our eviction process writes dirty anonymous pages into the swap partition
+> and the dirty page_mmap pages are written back into their original file using file_write_at.
+Clean mmap pages are discarded

 >> B3: Explain how you determine whether a new file mapping overlaps
 >> any existing segment.
+> in sys_mmap, we calculated the number of pages required based on the file length, then we iterated through
+> each virtual page address in the range.
+For each page we check if it exists in the pagedir or spt.
+If theres a collision
+> the mapping is rejected.

 ---- RATIONALE ----